seankross/the-unix-workbench/docs/04-Working-with-Unix.md

 ```

 The `-v` flag (which stands for in**v**ert match) makes `grep` return all of the
 lines not matched by the regular expression.
-Note that the character set
+Note that the character sets for
 regular expressions also have their inverse sets: `\W` for non-words, `\D` for
 non-digits, and `\S` for non-spaces.
 Let's take a look at using `\W`: